Ciante Evans: Calgary Stampeders

+Salt Lake Stallions

+Evans declined CFL offers to join the Salt Lake Stallions of the Alliance of American Football.
+Prior to the league's shutdown in April, Evans played in 4 games, recording 4 tackles.

-Montreal Alouettes
+Montreal Alouettes (first stint)

 On May 22, 2019, Evans signed with the Montreal Alouettes.
 He played in 13 regular season games where he had 29 defensive tackles and three interceptions.
-He did not play in 2020 due to the cancellation of the 2020 CFL season.
+Evans remained under contract with the Alouettes the following year, but did not play in 2020 due to the cancellation of the 2020 CFL season.
+During the cancelled season Evans took several part time jobs and refereed basketball, before accepting a high school football coaching position in Texas.

 Hamilton Tiger-Cats

 Evans signed with the Hamilton Tiger-Cats on February 9, 2021.
 In his first season in Hamilton, he contributed with 43 defensive tackles in 13 regular season games.
 On May 10, 2022, Evans and the Tiger-Cats agreed to a new contract for the 2022 season.
 He played in 13 regular season games where he had 26 defensive tackles and one interception.
 He became a free agent upon the expiry of his contract on February 14, 2023.

-Montreal Alouettes (II)
+Montreal Alouettes (second stint)

-On February 17, 2023, it was announced that Evans had signed a one-year contract with the Montreal Alouettes.
+On February 17, 2023, it was announced that Evans had signed a one-year contract with the Alouettes.
+In 2023, he played in 11 regular season games, sitting out seven due to injury, and had ten defensive tackles, 11 special teams tackles, one interception, one forced fumble, and one fumble recovery.
+He won his second Grey Cup championship following the Alouettes' victory over the Winnipeg Blue Bombers in the 110th Grey Cup game.

+Evans became a free agent upon the expiry of his contract on February 13, 2024.

+BC Lions

+On February 14, 2024, it was announced that Evans had signed with the BC Lions.
+On February 11, 2025, Evans left the Lions as a free agent at the expiry of his contract.

+Toronto Argonauts

+On February 12, 2025, it was announced that Evans had signed with the Toronto Argonauts.
+However, he was part of the final cuts on June 1, 2025.

+Montreal Alouettes (third stint)

+On August 5, 2025, it was announced that Evans had signed again with the Montreal Alouettes.